45Drives/autotier/README.md

 path = /path/to/fastest/tier
 # ...
 ```
+### Systemd Config
+Edit `/etc/systemd/system/autotier.timer` to set the period at which to run `autotier`.
+The default period is every 30 minutes.
+Run `systemctl daemon-reload` after editing this file.
 ## Acknowledgements
 Credits to [Stephan Brumme](https://stephan-brumme.com/) for his single-header implementation of XXHash, which is used after a file is copied to verify that there were no errors.